zitadel/zitadel/guides/development.md

 ### env variables

-Default env variables are provided in [this .env-file](../build/local/local.env)
+You can use the default vars provided in [this .env-file](../build/local/local.env) or create your own and update the paths in the [docker compose file](../build/local/docker-compose-local.yml).

 ## Generate required files